trueos/pcbsd/src-qt5/docs/controlpanel.rst

 this box.
 For security reasons, the Login Manager will refuse logins from the *root* and *toor* accounts.

 **Allow Valid Users with UID under 1000:** check this box if you have imported existing users with a UID under 1000, for example from a Solaris NIS server.
 Checking this box will activate the "Additional Excluded Users" field.
+You can then use the "+" icon to add an existing user to the exclude list.
+To remove a user from the exclude list, highlight their entry and click the "-" icon.

 **Figure 8.6d: Logging Into a Stealth Session**